StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/share-an-attachment-case-alert.md

 <!-- md:version 5.6 --> <!-- md:permission `manageCase/update` --> <!-- md:license Platinum -->

 Share attachments with external users who have access to the case through TheHive Portal.

+!!! warning "Case sharing required"
+    To share an attachment from a case, you must first [share the case](../case-thehive-portal/share-case-external-users.md).

 1. [Locate the case](../search-for-cases/find-a-case.md) containing the attachment you want to share.